rarnaout/Covidswab/README.md

 The purpose is to **update medical professionals and manufacturers**.

+Note the location of the repo has changed.

 **Several groups have been testing** various materials and geometries using various protocols.
 Details:

 [Beth Israel Deaconess Medical Center (BIDMC)](BIDMC/) | [Stanford University](Stanford/) | United States Army | [University of Southern Florida (USF)](USF/) | [University of Washington (UW)](UW/)